S. P. P. Thorat: Early career

+Thorat was posted as the adjutant of the Territorial battalion of the 14th Punjab regiment in October 1931, then at Delhi.
+After around three years, he returned to his battalion and in 1935 appointed quartermaster of the unit.
+Shortly thereafter, the battalion moved to Peshawar to participate in the Mohmand campaign.
+Around the same time, in August, he was promoted to the rank of captain.
+He spent the next two years as a company commander of the Training battalion in Ferozepur, before being posted to Bannu as the adjutant of 1/14th Punjab.

 World War II

-By World War II, Thorat was a lieutenant colonel and commanded battalions during the Burma campaign against Japan.
-He attended Staff College, Quetta in 1941 and after a brief posting to the army HQ, Thorat joined the 4th battalion, 14th Punjab Regiment, which, as part of the 114th Indian Infantry Brigade under the 7th Indian Infantry Division, played a role in clearing Japanese forces from the Naga Hills.
-He participated in small actions with 4/14th Punjab and after a short stay, transferred to the 9th battalion, 14th Punjab Regiment under the 20th Indian Infantry Division, which was engaged in fighting on the Imphal plains.
+In 1940, Thorat was selected to attend the Staff College, Quetta.
+He graduated the next year and was posted to Army headquarters in the Staff Duties directorate.
+Anxious to be posted to regimental duty, he was transferred to Rajaram Rifles of Kolhapur State where he served for a year.
+He was promoted major in August 1943.
+He subsequently moved to 4/14th Punjab which as part of the 114th Indian Infantry Brigade under the 7th Indian Infantry Division played a role in clearing Japanese forces from the Naga Hills.

+Thorat participated in small actions with 4/14th Punjab, and after the Battle of Kohima, he was appointed second in command of 9/14 Punjab under the 20th Indian Infantry Division, which was engaged in fighting on the Imphal plains.
 The commanding officer of 9/14th Punjab went down with dysentery and Thorat temporarily took command of the battalion.
 Since it was his first time commanding a battalion, he accompanied his troops on a long reconnaissance patrol, which his brigade commander didn't approve of.

-In November 1944 Thorat received his first official battalion command, and took command of the 2nd battalion, 2nd Punjab Regiment under the 51st Indian Infantry Brigade.
+In November 1944, Thorat was appointed commanding officer of the 2nd battalion, 2nd Punjab Regiment under the 51st Indian Infantry Brigade.
+The CO had been killed in action and Thorat was to take command immediately in Maungdaw in the Arakan.
 This brigade became known as the "Indian Brigade" because unlike other British Indian Army brigades which were composed of 2 Indian battalions and 1 British battalion, the 51st Brigade had 3 Indian battalions.
 Additionally, all 3 battalions in the brigade had Indian commanding officers - K.S.
-Thimayya, L. P. Sen, and Thorat.
+Thimayya (8/19th Hyderabad), L. P. Sen (16 Baluch), and Thorat.
 These 3 were among the few Indian officers above the rank of major who saw intense action during the war.